mccanncm66/isit320-mccann-2016/README.md

 # isit320-mccann-2016

-This is modified
+This is the master branch for Isit320

-Another test from home

-One more test from home

-A test from school

-Another test haha